-Use your options for managing this year's income
+Your options for managing this year's income may expire December 31

 This year's potentially higher income will mean bigger tax payments.
 Acquiring equipment can reduce your tax liability and put those dollars to work for you.
 Review your income situation now, before the end of your tax year.